 If you want to store your Drums folder somewhere other than /Applications/Band-in-a-Box/Drums, then specify that location by choosing its folder here.

 This allows you to audition the song with and without RealDrums without leaving this dialog.

 This will return the settings in this dialog to their defaults.

-This will update the settings in the dialog and rebuilds the list of drum styles.
+This will update the settings in the dialog and rebuild the RealDrum list.

 The [Archive] button will erase the AIFF files in the Drums folder when there is a smaller M4A available.

 For a single chosen folder, this reverses the Install function and erases the AIFF file when there is already an M4A file.

 Press [OK] to make your selection and exit the RealDrums Settings dialog.

 Press [Cancel] to exit the RealDrums Settings dialog without making any changes.